 Software available thru network accessible Science Gateways is described in the Science Gateways page.

-Most XSEDE allocated resources offer Community Software Areas (CSAs) where software providers can install and share software for XSEDE users to use.
-A CSA is a disk directory that is outside the software provider's home directory where they can install their software executables, scripts, and libraries.
-XSEDE will backup the contents of the directory, advertise the software for others to discover thru XSEDE's software catalog, publish software training offered by the provider, and provide software usage statistics.
+XSEDE's Community Software Areas (CSAs) allow science gateways and other research software providers and integrators to install, advertise, share, and support their own software on XSEDE resources.
+A CSA is a disk directory that is outside the software provider's home directory where they can install their software executables, scripts, libraries, and small data files.
+XSEDE Service Providers (SPs) create and provide access to the disk directory, and may also backup the disk directory, help advertise the software modules in that directory used to access the software, and may provide software usage statistics.

-To request a new CSA a software provider must first request a startup allocation to gain access to the resources where the CSA will created.
-Once the provider has a startup allocation they should next request the CSA directory on the desired resources by contacting the XSEDE Help Desk.
+To request a new CSA the software provider must first request a startup allocation (if they don't already have a regular allocation) to gain access to the resource(s) where the CSA will be created.
+Once the provider has an allocation giving them access to a resource they should next request the CSA directory on the desired resources by contacting the XSEDE Help Desk.

-Consult the Resources page for description of XSEDE systems.
+Consult the Resources page for a brief description of XSEDE systems.